 “A lot of it was driven by regulation,” he explains.
 “The shape and the layout and so on, it was all done with safety in mind.
 It’s essentially a box of tanks with a steel deckhouse on it.
 And the roof structure and logos were all spelled out by corporate standards.
 We did the best we could to make it look good, but the first priority was designing it to be as safe as possible.”

 Chevron couldn’t have found a better partner than Robert Allan Ltd.; the firm’s relationship with Chevron and its fuel barges goes back more than half a century, when it designed the previous station: the venerable Standard Oil No. 5, which was installed in Coal Harbour in 1959.
-And, as Robert Allan’s Rollie Stewart recalls, back then, they had plenty of company.
-“As a kid growing up around here, I can remember five or six barges along the shore of Coal Harbour,” Stewart muses.
+And, as Robert Allan’s Rollie Webb recalls, back then, they had plenty of company.
+“As a kid growing up around here, I can remember five or six barges along the shore of Coal Harbour,” Webb muses.
 “Every oil company had one: Standard, Esso, Texaco, Shell.
 They all seemed to have one, dating back to a little after the First World War when gas engines started to get used on fishing boats and yachts.”

 According to photos unearthed in the Vancouver Archives, floating fuel stations have been in Coal Harbour since at least 1923.
 The first generation were made of wood (though mercifully, with metal tanks), until steel construction became common after the Second World War.
 Standard Oil entered the marine fuel game only one year after its B.C. division was established in 1935, and the original barge (known as Standard Oil No. 4) was the work of one F. Bagshaw, a Vancouver architect who also designed the National Machinery Co. on Granville Island.
-And, as Stewart points out, that initial station and its competitors were installed to address a need beyond just the monetary.
+And, as Webb points out, that initial station and its competitors were installed to address a need beyond just the monetary.

 “When gasoline engines first came around, nobody wanted to fuel them at their boathouse,” he says.
 “There were an awful lot of boats that caught on fire and blew up because people didn’t know how to handle gasoline.
 So it was a bit of a self-protection thing to put these conveniences out where they were a bit removed from the waterfront.
 That way, you couldn’t start a fire.”